-Article Updated Oct 10, 2011 – Being a web designer for 5+ years now, I’ve seen a wide spectrum of web hosting setups and I’ve done just about every task associated with a hosting account and website.
-Some hosts were a breeze to navigate and set things up and some were not.
+Being a web designer for 10+ years now, I’ve seen a wide range of web hosting setups and I’ve done just about every task associated with a hosting account and website that you can think of.
+Some hosts were a breeze to navigate and set things up, and some were not.

 The Best Web Hosting

-Update: I put a little more research in and found that even WordPress, which is respected by millions also recommends this hosting as the #1 very best web hosting solution available.
+Update — I put a little more research in and found that even WordPress, which is respected by millions, also recommends this hosting as the #1 hosting for WordPress installs.

-HostMonster is by far the best web hosting I have ever seen and it’s what I personally use and run about twenty websites on, including this one.
+Bluehost is by far the best web hosting I have ever worked with and it’s what I personally use and run about twenty websites on, including this one.
 The reason is simple, it has everything you could ask for.
 It’s easy, affordable, and there is quality and quantity.
 There is no compromise with this service.

 Here is a breakdown of the service:

-(months purchased in advance and special deals may differ price) - What you Get: Unlimited storage, unlimited bandwidth, unlimited domain add-ons and pretty much unlimited everything else you could ever need.
+(months purchased in advance and special deals may differ in price) - What you Get: Unlimited storage, unlimited bandwidth, unlimited domain add-ons, and pretty much unlimited everything else you could ever need.

 - Server: Linux.
 This is the standard for most websites and is the most reliable environment for WordPress and websites in general.